If you are looking to increase your school district’s bandwidth but are in the middle of a contract, you might still be able to upgrade.

 5. Discuss with our network & procurement experts

 Any network upgrade can be challenging, but EducationSuperHighway is here to help if questions come up throughout this process.
-With specialized network knowledge and procurement skills, our team is on hand to provide technical assistance to help your school district meet your technology goals.
+With specialized network knowledge and procurement skills, our team can provide technical assistance to help your school district upgrade.

-With the E-rate filing window open through March 27, 2019, school districts with contracts expiring in 2019 have until February 27, 2019 to file their Form 470 to request additional bandwidth.
+The E-rate filing window open through March 25, 2020.
+School districts with contracts expiring in 2020 have until February 26, 2020, to file their Form 470 to request additional bandwidth.
 Contact us to make sure your school district’s network is ready for the future of digital learning.